 If possible, set aside time each day to work on your job search.
 Even if you only have a few minutes to check the job boards, make use of that time.

 Create a list of jobs that you intend to apply to.
 When you have more than a few minutes available in your schedule, take the time to apply.
 The key is to only apply to jobs that you would be happy with and have at least most of the qualifications.

 Take advantage of all spare time in your Calendar.
 You may need to add additional time to your day to job hunt effectively, which may mean giving up some of the fun things on your Calendar for some time.
 Utilize the weekends to spread out your job hunting activities as a way to make the process less overwhelming, but most of all, take care of your well-being.

 Create a killer application package.

 An excellent way to maximize your time is to focus on creating a killer application.
 Before your job hunt is in full swing, the first thing you need to make time for is building a fantastic resume, LinkedIn profile, and cover letter sample.

 As you apply to jobs, the premade package can be tweaked when appropriate.
-Instead of creating an entirely new resume and cover letter for each job, tweak small things to make your application stand out.
-It is more time efficient than taking the time to create an application package from scratch for every single job.
+Instead of creating an entirely new resume, and cover letter for each job, tweak small things to make your application stand out.
+It is more time-efficient than taking the time to create an application package from scratch for every single job.

 Whenever you have time available, make that job hunting time.
 Find the small spaces of free time between other things to look for jobs and apply.
 You may want to set a goal of a certain number of submitted applications per day or week.
-Staying on a schedule of submissions will help you stay on track with your job hunt even if you are crunched for time between freelancing and a traditional job.
+Staying on a submissions schedule will help you stay on track with your job hunt even if you are crunched for time between freelancing and a traditional job.